pablopenna/poke-romhack/draft_ideas.md

 > "Where have you been?
 What have you been up to?
 > "Since you became the Champion we haven't heard anything about you"
 > "How long has it been since then?"
-> "Listen... your Mom..."
+> "Listen... your Mom...
+I..."
+> "..."
-> "...Don't worry, now that you are back it will be okay."
+> "Don't worry.
+Now that you are back everything will be okay."
 * steps back while facing player*
 > "..."
 > "..."